vercel/modelfusion/docs/integration/model-provider/ollama.md

 # Ollama

-Generate text using [Ollama](https://github.com/jmorganca/ollama).
+Generate text and embeddings using [Ollama](https://github.com/jmorganca/ollama).
 You can run the Ollama server locally or remote.

 ## Setup